LexingtonWhalen/J-SubtitleAnalyzer/README.md

 ## :package: Modules / Packages:
 * kuromoji: https://www.atilika.org/

-## :grey_question: What is it?
-* Analyzes Japanese subtitle files.
-Parses the most frequent words from the series via looking at each episode's subtitles.

 ###### :hammer: To do:
 I will likely create a similar version of this for webscraping.
 Maybe later on I will make a GUI for it too.
 Good way to learn Java!